-Existing and concurrently run in vivo studies, all of which were performed according to OECD TG 405 and following GLP guidelines were used to assess in vitro test method accuracy in Balls et al. (1995).
-The data were generated after 1981 and met the following criteria:
+For the EC/HO validation study (Balls et al. 1995), MMAS were calculated for the 59 test substances from existing and concurrently run in vivo studies, all of which were performed according to OECD TG 405 and following GLP guidelines.
+The data were generated since 1981 and met the following criteria:

-- Normally used at least three New Zealand White rabbits tested at the same time. - 0.1 mL or the equivalent weight of substance was instilled into the conjunctival sac. - Anesthesia was not used. - Observations were made at least at 1, 2, and 3 days after instillation.
+- Normally used at least 3 New Zealand White rabbits tested at the same time. - A volume of 0.1 mL or the equivalent weight of substance was instilled into the conjunctival sac. - Anesthesia was not used. - Observations were made at least at 1, 2, and 3 days after instillation.

-Detailed in vivo data, consisting of cornea, iris and conjunctiva scores for each rabbit, for each substance were obtained from the ECETOC Reference Chemicals data bank (ECETOC 1998).
-Using these data, substances were classified by NICEATM according to the EPA (1996), the EU (2001), and the GHS (UN 2003) ocular irritancy classification systems and as described in Section 4.3 (Appendix C).
+The MMAS were developed from Draize scores calculated 24 hours or more after instillation of the test substance.
+Detailed in vivo data, consisting of cornea, iris and conjunctiva scores for each animal, for each of these substances are available in the ECETOC Reference Chemicals data bank (ECETOC 1998).
+All 59 of these substances were classified by NICEATM according to the EU (2001) classification system; only 55 and 57 substances, respectively, were classified according to the EPA (1996) and the GHS (UN 2003) ocular irritancy classification systems, due to lack of sufficient in vivo data (Appendix D).